 A quarterly Staff Forum brings together staff representatives with executives to discuss matters of interest and concern to staff, on topics chosen by staff.
-Over the past 12 months the Staff Forum has discussed items including mileage rates, inclusion and belonging and flexible working.
+Over the past 12 months the Staff Forum has discussed items including mileage rates, inclusion and belpaine exible working.